weex/mybb-credit-from-coins/README.txt

 * Enter Bitcoin Address - Blockchain.info supplies a new Bitcoin address for each payment but forwards every payment onto the address you enter here.
 It's a good idea to update this periodically for privacy purposes.

 * The name of database field - This is the field in the `users` table where points amounts are stored.
-You may need to create this field if you don't already have a points system like NewPoints isntalled and should create it as a decimal(16,8) MySQL field.
+You may need to create this field if you don't already have a points system like NewPoints installed and should create it as a decimal(16,8) MySQL field.
 Amounts stored here will be incremented when a payment is received.
+The following command will create the extra field from the mysql cli.

-    ALTER TABLE users ADD `points` decimal(16,8) DEFAULT 0;
+    ALTER TABLE mybb_users ADD `points` decimal(16,8) DEFAULT 0;

 * Points name - Set your points name so they are referred to correctly by the pages supplied by this plugin.